Owners of National Register of Historic Places Properties

-- Under Federal law, private property owners can do anything they wish with their National Register-listed property, provided that no Federal license, permit, or funding is involved.
+Under federal law, private property owners can do anything they wish with their National Register of Historic Places listed property, provided that no federal license, permit, or funding is involved.

 Federal agencies whose projects affect a listed property must give the Advisory Council on Historic Preservation an opportunity to comment on the project and its effects on the property.

-- Owners of listed properties may be able to obtain Federal historic preservation funding, when funds are available.
-In addition, Federal investment tax credits for rehabilitation and other provisions may apply.
+Owners of listed properties may be able to obtain federal historic preservation funding, when funds are available.
+In addition, federal investment tax credits for rehabilitation and other provisions may apply.